 So I started studying historical figures who had built huge audiences and caused big changes.
 The more examples I found, the more patterns I noticed.
-Three things in common that helped them build a mass movement: 1) They each had a charismatic leader or an attractive character, 2) Each of them focused on a future-based cause that was bigger than themselves, and 3) They each offered their audience a new opportunity.
+Three things in common that helped them build a mass movement:

 If you truly believe that what you have is useful and valuable to your clients, then you have a moral obligation to try to serve them in every way possible. —Jay Abraham

 People will do anything for those who encourage their dreams, justify their failures, allay their fears, confirm their suspicions, and help them throw rocks at their enemies.

 You have to give your followers hope of something better so they will be perceptive to the change you are going to offer them.
 You do that by painting a vision of the future that they want.